dghpebsunit-ux/USCDC_EBSToolkit/README.md

 ## Repository Structure

-This layout mirrors the modular design of the EBS Toolkit materials:
+This layout mirrors the modular design of the EBS Toolkit materials.
+Folder links point to the corresponding directory in the [GitHub repository](https://github.com/dghpebsunit-ux/USCDC_EBSToolkit).

 ```
 /01-ewar-background/